gravitational/careers/jobs/fullstack.md

 **The projects you may be working on**

-* Teleport Terminal, a desktop app providing quick access to Teleport resources
+* Teleport Connect, a desktop app providing quick access to Teleport resources
 * Making Teleport more efficient by adding server-side pagination and filtering [capabilities](https://github.com/gravitational/teleport/blob/master/rfd/0055-webui-ss-paginate-filter.md)
 * Making Teleport easier to use by desigining experiences that guide the user